Russell Morris "Black & Blue Heart" Album Launch

-Dinner & Show packages include entry, seating and a one course meal (main).
+Supper & Show packages include entry, seating and a one course meal (main).

-Some Dinner & Show Bookings may be on a communal table.
+Some Supper & Show Bookings may be on a communal table.
 Please let us know at the time of the booking as a special request should you prefer not to share, and subject to availability, we will do our best to accommodate.

 DOORS OPEN AT 7PM

 DINNER SERVICE COMMENCES AT 7:30PM